grupotesseract/tesseract-generator/README.md

 This come from the necessity to run AdminLTE alongside a front-end project, whitout interfering the AdminLTE style and scripts, creating separated SASS and Javascript files for the Home view.

+The home.blade.php view can be accessed by the address '/' and AdminLTE by the address '/admin'.

 Build in Shell script, giving the power to call any command we need in the development.

 ### Requirements